 Trading orders are among the top forex trading terms that every trader should know.
 There are two main types of trading orders provided by the Metatrader or the forex broker platform.
 The traders usually choose to set the forex order according to several factors which include the trading strategy, the account type, leverage, and risk management.

 Market orders are defined as immediate orders to buy or sell at the next available price.
-Essentially, market orders are executed faster but the next available price could be different the trader is monitoring on the chart.
+Essentially, market orders are executed faster but the next available price could be different from the trader is monitoring on the chart.
 During volatile times the next available price can change much higher or lower than the prospected price by the forex trader.
 This is another forex trading term which is called slippage.
 While you are starting your first steps as a beginner, you’ll need always to remember that opening market orders during high volatility times can result in high slippage.

 Limit Orders are limited types of orders which will be expected at a specified price or at a better price.
 It is different from market orders as they allow full control over execution price.
 Eventually, the downside of the limit orders is that they won’t be executed if the order price is not available at the time of execution.
 However, forex traders like to use limited orders to be able to execute their strategy targets effectively.

 Pending orders are orders which take place according to a certain level.
 These orders are set to execute in the future when the price hits certain entry levels.
 The pending orders in forex can be controlled by certain rules such as setting an expiration date, or GTC.
 Initially, pending orders can be executed as limit orders or as market orders depending on the trading strategy.For example, you may choose to buy or sell currencies at a specific price point.
 Pending orders can also be triggered by market changes, such as gaps or spikes.

 Stop Loss (SL)

 A Stop Loss level is a preset price level at which the trade is closed automatically.
 It is usually placed with a market or a pending order.
 This order can help in minimizing the losses if the price begins moving in the opposite direction.
 For example, if you have bought a currency at 1.4500 and the stop loss is set at 1.4455, then when the price reaches that level, the trade will be closed automatically so that you don’t lose all your money on it.